preset/website/content/docs/05-actions/01-extract.md

 - `skip`: will skip the file
 - `override`: will override the file

-By default, files will be overriden.
+By default, files will be overridden.

 ```ts
 Preset.extract().whenConflict('ask');